 Vests and sweaters built on circular shapes offer some challenges.
 Shawls and shoulder wraps are much more forgiving, but garments, particularly if sleeves are added, can provide sizing and fitting challenges.
 Making a muslin in disposable knit yardage prior to the actual knitting allows for trial placement of armholes and testing of overall measurements prior to charting out garment and sleeve shaping.
 Slits for the armholes can easily be taped or stitched closed to suit, and in turn, trial cut in a different location.
 Trimming or adding borders to circumference allows for visualizing size grading.
 This process helps spare the knitter regrets upon completion of the piece.

 Drawing large circles is easy and accurate with a “yardstick compass”.
 Trammel points are available online and at many woodworking supply stores, etc. They convert any standard size yardstick for drawing arcs and circles up to 72 inches dia.
 Use a longer stick the same width and thickness as a yardstick and draw circles as large as you like.
 They are usually made of aluminum except for the steel point, measure about 3-1/2 inches in length.

-I made a series of long sleeved circular sweaters for sale in 2008.
+I made a series of long-sleeved circular sweaters for sale in 2008.
 Discovered problems with photos in my photo library (new computer).
 These are an attempt at “restored” shots of one of the first such sweaters.
-The yarn was a fine Italian mohair.
+The yarn was fine Italian mohair.